-We were visiting Gdansk that is an inland city and we wanted to see the Baltic coast of Poland so we rented bikes in a bike rental in Gdansk Old Town and made a lovely bike trip from Gdansk to Sopot Beach.
+On our trip to Gdansk we also wanted to see the Baltic coast.
+So we took bikes and spent a day on a lovely bike trip from Gdansk to Sopot Beach.

-Sopot is a pretty spa town famous for its thermal baths, sandy beach and music festivals.
+Sopot, Poland, is a postcard-pretty spa town a bit north of Gdansk, famous for its warm thermal baths, long sandy beach with wooden piers, and Sopot also has music festivals.

-We noticed that there was a very good bike lane running all the way from Gdansk to Bzezno that is the first town when you reach the Baltic coast.
-From Bzezno we followed the bike lane to Sopot, along the long sandy beach.
+We found a good bike lane running all the way from Gdansk to Bzezno.
+Bzezno is the first town when you reach the Baltic coast.
+From there we took the bike lane to Sopot, all the way along the long sandy beach.

-In Sopot we walked on the famous Sopot Pier, visited other top attractions and finally had a good lunch.
-This all took us so much time that we decided to take a train back to Gdansk since it was getting dark by the time we wanted to return.
+In Sopot again we walked on the famous pier, saw some other top attractions and finally had a good lunch.
+This program finally took us so much time that we had to take a train back to Gdansk as it was getting dark by the time we wanted to return.

 Bike Trip from Gdansk to Sopot Beach on the Map

 This is the biking itinerary from Gdansk to Sopot Beach, first to Brzezno and north along the beach to Sopot.
-We took the train back but you can choose another biking itinerary back to Gdansk.
+We took the train back but you can well cycle back and choose another itinerary back to Gdansk.

 Renting Bikes in Gdansk

-We had booked the bikes in advance so you just walked from our hotel to the bike rental in the outskirts of the Old Town.
-In the picture you can see an old tower belonging to the red city wall of Gdansk.
-To the right is the old market hall of Gdansk Old Town.
+In the picture you can see an old tower that is a part of the red city wall of Gdansk.
+To the right is the old market hall of Gdansk.

-The garage where the bikes were kept turned out to be on a back yard, in fact we had to walk through two or three back yards to find the place.
-I saved their contact information in the picture if you get interested in renting a bike in Gdansk.
-But check with them where the bike rental is located!
+The garage where the bikes were kept turned out to be on a back yard, in fact we had to walk through two or three back yards to find the right place.
+I saved their contact information in the picture, just in case someone is interested in renting a bike in Gdansk.
+But check with them where the bike rental is!

 You can click on the small photos to open them up in a slideshow.